 Many pastors, as well as the typical doctor/lawyer elder/deacon think they’re music experts because they listen to the radio.
 So the problems begin when the rejected off-pitch vocalist throws a temper tantrum, threatens to leave your church and/or tries to get you fired (yes, all have happened to me!)
 After all, the deacons/elders wonder, why aren’t you letting Aunt Sally use her “gifts?”
 As I’ve said many times here at WorshipIdeas, it’s a pretty black and white issue with me – if you can sing, you’re on the praise team.
 If you can’t sing, you’re not on the praise team (whether you have a heart for ministry or not is a whole other post.)

 Thank heavens for American Idol.
 Finally, the common man can see and understand what we’ve all been enduring for years.
 Encourage your church leadership to watch the early audition stages of the show or force them to watch it on YouTube!
 Most of these contestants are not faking.
 When they howl off pitch like banshees, are rejected and stomp angrily out of the room, they’re honestly outraged their “talent” has not been acknowledged.
-Trust me, I’ve sat through many American Idol auditions when Chris Sligh was on the show a few years ago and it’s no joke.
+Trust me, I’ve sat through many American Idol auditions when a friend of mine was on the show a few years ago (I was actually there, watching in real life what you see on television) and it’s no joke.

 I remember sitting in an elder’s meeting a few years ago being grilled as to why I’m not letting people use their vocal “gifts.”
 I brought up the American Idol analogy and I could see the lights come on.
 “Just because someone wants to sing doesn’t mean they necessarily can or should” I argued.
 “Should anyone who wants to preach be allowed to preach?”
-Case closed and my job was secure (at least until the next disgruntled person raised Cain over me not doing enough hymns, cranking the music too loud or whatever.)
+Case closed and my job was secure (at least until the next disgruntled person raised Cain over me not doing enough hymns or cranking the music too loud!)